-As evidenced in the chart, non-life underwriting risk, including non-life premium and reserve risk, make up the largest portion of the SCR risk profile.
-The standard formula SCR is the minimum level of capital TRL should hold to protect the business from a 1-in-200 year event.
+As evidenced in the chart, non-life underwriting risk, including non-life premium and reserve risk make up the largest portion of the SCR risk profile.

 In order to help mitigate underwriting risks, TRL maintains a disciplined underwriting philosophy that is supported by risk appetites reflecting our portfolio.